-Risk premia change and this is one of the main reasons markets are volatile.
-However, we argue that such disorderly and costly learning processes are not inevitable.
-A better understanding of the "market failures" at work (bounded rationality and private information) could help fundamentalists use information about current risk premia more effectively and keep the control of markets.
+Risk premia change and the volatility of financial markets will obviously never disappear.
+However, we argue that the chaotic and costly learning processes we observed are not inevitable.
+A better understanding of the "market failures" at work (bounded rationality and private information) could help fundamentalists use information about current risk premia more effectively and maintain control of markets.

 Bull-markets are born on pessimism, grow on skepticism, mature on optimism and die on euphoria.

 Sir John Templeton, Founder of Templeton Mutual Funds